-Lower Blepharoplasty Newport Beach
+Lower Blepharoplasty in Newport Beach and Beverly Hills

 Lower eyelid surgery is a procedure which corrects fullness and excess skin of the lower lids, as well as hollowness between the cheek and lower lid, also known as a nasojugal groove and/or tear trough deformity.
 Technically known as lower blepharoplasty, the surgery can improve a tired or aged lower eyelid appearance and restore a more youthful and refreshed look.